Reconciliation Accentuated Through Partnerships: Art Commissions & Talks

 RAP painting and vision casting

-in the spirit of Closing the Gap and Indigenous Procurement.
+In the spirit of Closing the Gap and Indigenous Procurement.

 🗣️ Talk Title: RAP Recalibrated – Reconciliation Accentuated through Partnerships